Eureka Tower: Design and features

 Eureka Tower is named after the Eureka Stockade, a rebellion during the Victorian gold rush in 1854.
 This has been incorporated into the design, with the building's gold crown representing the gold rush and a red stripe representing the blood spilt during the revolt.
 The blue glass cladding that covers most of the building represents the blue background of the stockade's flag and the white lines also represent the Eureka Stockade flag.
 The white horizontal stripes also represent markings on a surveyor's measuring staff.

-At the base of the tower is an art installation containing bees inside a white box, resembling a manmade beehive.
+At the base of the tower is an art installation containing nine bees inside a white box, resembling a manmade beehive.
 There are two regular sized bees outside the box, and one queen bee on the top.
 The gold colour of the bees complements the gold at the top of the tower.
-The installation was created by Richard Stringer and Nonda Katsalidis, and was complete in December 2007.
+The installation was created by Richard Stringer and Nonda Katsalidis, and was initially completed in December 2007.
+Other bees have since been added to the building, most recently in 2019.

 When measured either by the height of its roof, or by the height of its highest habitable floor, Eureka Tower was the tallest residential building in the world when completed.
 It was also the building with the most floors available for residential occupancy in the world.
 The building stands 297 m in height, with 91 storeys above ground plus one basement level.
 At the time of its completion, it was one of the only buildings in the world with 90 or more storeys.
 It is also the third-tallest building in Australia and the second tallest building in Melbourne, behind Australia 108 which topped out in November 2019.
 The single level basement and first 9 floors contain car parking.
 The building's proximity to the water table as well as the Yarra River made the construction of a basement car park uneconomical.
 In all, there are 84 floors of apartments (including some floors shared between car parking and apartments), with the remainder being used for building facilities and the observation deck.

 According to the ranking system developed by the U.S.-based Council on Tall Buildings and Urban Habitat, the Eureka Tower qualified as the tallest building in three of the four categories in which heights are ranked, namely height to the floor of the highest occupied floor of the building.
 For comparison, the Q1 apartment tower on the Gold Coast has its highest habitable floor (the observation deck), reaching a height of 235 m, some 62 m lower than Eureka Tower's highest habitable floor.
 Q1's highest penthouse apartment is 217 m whilst Eureka's penthouse is 278 m high.
 However, the spire attached to the top of Q1 exceeds the Eureka Tower in the other two categories, namely "Height to the tip of spire, pinnacle, antenna, mast or flag pole" – in this case, spire – and height to architectural top of the building.